-Many agencies may advertise jobs on their websites.
-Specialist recruitment consultancies can also deal with job opportunities for creatives.
-However, many copywriting posts are not always advertised, so speculative approaches are essential.
+Agencies may advertise jobs on their websites.
+Specialist recruitment consultancies also deal with job opportunities for creatives.
+However, copywriting posts aren't always advertised, so speculative approaches are essential.
 Useful directories to help with speculative applications include:

 Some formal training may be offered by larger advertising agencies but the majority of training is delivered on the job.

 Many agencies encourage junior copywriters to undertake external training.
-This may include the Institute of Practitioners in Advertising (IPA) Foundation Certificate.
+This may include the IPA Foundation Certificate.
 This is an online course for junior advertising professionals and covers the entire brand communications process.
 The IPA offers a portfolio of qualifications, including the IPA Excellence Diploma, and also has a range of short courses and seminars.

-Advertising is a dynamic area and it is vital to keep up to date with industry news and trends.
-Reputation and recognition are vitally important for career progression.
+Advertising is a dynamic area and it's vital to keep up to date with industry news and trends.
+Reputation and recognition is essential for professional development.
 Recognition within the industry comes from making a mark with original work and is often acknowledged in the trade press (e.g. Campaign) and through prizes and award ceremonies.

 Depending on the size of the agency, juniors can usually work up to senior copywriting roles in the same agency, but further progression will normally involve a move to another employer.

 Many successful copywriters go freelance, working across a number of agencies and clients, or set up their own agency, often in partnership with colleagues from the same original agency.
-This is not viewed as disloyal, but rather as a natural career progression.

 There may also be some opportunities to work internationally, especially for copywriters skilled in writing for specific industry sectors.